kentar0x/game-off-2012/README.md

 ![](https://raw.github.com/Octocarina/game-off-2012/master/img/README/screenshot1.png) ![](https://raw.github.com/Octocarina/game-off-2012/master/img/README/screenshot2.png)

 The game is self-contained; you don't need to read any of the explanations below to figure out how to play.
+In theory.
+If you get stuck, it might helpt to read the "What does the fork do??" section below.

 ## Game mechanic: Revert changes, replay changes